Inside SF - The San Francisco Scoop

 5. THE OLD SHIP SALOON

-This bar is the oldest in San Francisco, dating all the way back to 1851.
+This bar is the oldest in SF, although it doesn’t look it, dating all the way back to 1851.
 Made from the timber of a ship that had been abandoned in the harbor a couple of years earlier (one of many that had been left to rot in this way), it was known as the Old Ship Ale House back then.
-It’s a perfect spot to end your exploration of the Barbary Coast, since they have a great cocktail menu and the kitchen is open until 1 am.
+It’s a perfect spot to end your exploration of San Francisco’s Barbary Coast, since they have a great cocktail menu and the kitchen is open until 1 am.

 This map is interactive.
 To open in Google Maps click the icon in the top right corner.